NiCoderPro/casper_tutorial/README.md

 ## Prerequisites:

 -	Set up a Casper Rust development environment
--	Set up a local network with NCL
+-	Set up a local network with NCTL
 -	Install the casper-client